 Home to the first Gamma Knife in North Carolina, the stereotactic radiosurgery (SRS) team is among the most experienced in the country.
-Since 1999 they have treated nearly 3,000 patients with Gamma Knife.
+Since 1999 they have treated more than 3,000 patients with Gamma Knife.

 The SRS team recently added the latest technology to its cadre of treatment tools.
 The Leksell Gamma Knife® Perfexion™, the most accurate and advanced stereotactic radiosurgery technology available, is now available at the Comprehensive Cancer Center.

 About the Perfexion

 For the first time ever, Perfexion offers clinicians the advantage of being able to treat head and neck and cervical spine tumors in addition to the intracranial benign and malignant lesions and vascular malformations typically treated with Gamma Knife.

 Gamma Knife stereotactic radiosurgery (SRS) is a method of delivering an ultra-precise, highly focused dose of radiation to the target.

 “Gamma Knife is recognized as the gold standard against which other stereotactic radiosurgery technologies are measured,” said Michael Chan, MD, co-director of the Gamma Knife program.
 “No other technology offers the speed and precision of the Perfexion Gamma Knife and that means patients can return more quickly to their daily lives.”

 Based on nearly 50 years of clinical experience, Gamma Knife SRS has become the treatment of choice for selected benign and malignant brain tumors and vascular malformations involving the brain as an alternative to conventional open surgery.
 Now it is also a treatment option for head and neck and cervical spine lesions.